“Even to your old age and gray hairs

 We thank you for sustaining us through our joys and our sorrows, through our victories and trials.
 Help us be patient as we wait for your promises to come to full fruition.

-As you read Acts 2 1-13 and 1 Corinthians 2 10-16, 12 1-11, try to remember a time in your life in which God’s Spirit was working in you to help you follow God’s call.
+As you read Isaiah 46, think about the times God has sustained you through life’s trials.
 Then, download the Questions and Reflections and take some time to work through them before engaging in the Meditation Activities below.

-Find a quiet place, preferably in nature, and take 10 to 20 minutes to contemplate what the above image means to you as it relates to the reading of Acts 21-13 and 1 Corinthians 2 10-16, 12 1-11, then choose as many of the following suggestions as you would like to express your thoughts and feelings outwardly.
+Find a quiet place, preferably in nature, and take 10 to 20 minutes to contemplate what the above image means to you as it relates to the reading of Isaiah 46, then choose as many of the following suggestions as you would like to express your thoughts and feelings outwardly.

-- In your journal, write a free-flow of thoughts and descriptive images as they come to you regarding the picture and its relationship to God sending the Holy Spirit to help you in whatever God calls you to do.
+- In your journal, write a free-flow of thoughts and descriptive images as they come to you regarding the picture and its relationship to God sustaining you through all the times in your life.

-- Decide on your own creative way to express your feelings and thoughts regarding the picture and its relationship to God sending the Holy Spirit to help you in whatever God calls you to do.
+- Decide on your own creative way to express your feelings and thoughts regarding the picture and its relationship to God sustaining you through all the times in your life.

 If you haven’t already, sign up for my monthly newsletter to get sneak peeks (such as first chapters before they’re published) and special prices just for fans.
 Just enter your email address in the sidebar and click subscribe.
 Sign up today and download my thank you gift Behind the Scenes: The Malkin Stories.

 discovering that every day is a new opportunity to see God’s touch on their lives as they journey through scripture to uncover that: